Music Sounds Better with You: Legacy

 According to Billboard, after the success of "Music Sounds Better with You", Virgin offered Bangalter $3 million to produce a Stardust album.
 The group created several demos, but abandoned them and declined the offer.
 In 2012, Braxe said there were no plans to release the demos, saying it gave the record "a certain magic and mystery".
 In another interview, he said "what happened with the song was really amazing, and we wanted to leave it like that".
 Diamond said he had wanted to continue with Stardust, but Bangalter was focused on Daft Punk.
 Apart from their performance at Rex Club, Stardust performed only once, in a 30-minute set at the Borealis festival in Montpellier, France.

 Diamond and Braxe resumed their solo careers.
 Diamond said he found it difficult to return to his own style of music, and his record company, Sony, pressured him to release similar music to Stardust.
 Bangalter continued to release music as Daft Punk with Guy-Manuel de Homem-Christo.
-They performed a mashup of "Music Sounds Better with You" and their 2000 single "One More Time" on their 2006—2007 tour.
+On their 2006—2007 tour, they performed a mashup of "Music Sounds Better with You" and their 2000 single "One More Time".
 A performance was included on the bonus disc of the live album Alive 2007, which Pitchfork described as "a combination so 'holy shit' ecstatic it would seem downright cocky if it wasn't so blissful".

 In 2011, Big Time Rush interpolated "Music Sounds Better with You" for their track "Music Sounds Better with U".
 It was used in the 2013 video game Grand Theft Auto V, and was covered that year in a live show by the xx and Jessie Ware mashed-up with Modjo's "Lady".
-In 2018, Stardust remastered it for its 20th anniversary.
+In 2018, Stardust remastered "Music Sounds Better with You" for its 20th anniversary.
 It was reissued by the record label Because Music and added to streaming platforms.
-It was included on Braxe's 2005 compilation album The Upper Cuts, which was reissued in 2023.
+It was also included on Braxe's 2005 compilation album The Upper Cuts, which was reissued in 2023.
 A 2017 cover by Neil Frances was certified platinum in Australia in 2024.
-It was also played during the opening ceremony of the 2024 Summer Olympics.
+It was played during the opening ceremony of the 2024 Summer Olympics.